JuliaLang/www.julialang.org/blog/2016/02/iteration.md

 B = Array{eltype(A)}(undef, sz...)::Array{eltype(A),ndims(A)}
 ```

-or by using an implementation that *is* inferrable:
+or by using an implementation that *is* inferable:

 ```
 function sumalongdims(A, dims)